Stonefish (mine)

 Stonefish is a naval influence mine manufactured by British defence company BAE Systems.
-It has been exported to friendly countries such as Australia, which has both warstock and training versions of Stonefish.
 There has been conjecture that South Africa, Chile, Iraq, Libya and possibly other countries may have gained access to either some early Stonefish information or to similar technology.

 The mine is named after the venomous stonefish.

+In 2000, the Stonefish Mk III mine was selected under Project 2045 Phase 1A for the Royal Australian Navy and the Royal Australian Air Force, however, the project was cancelled, with reportedly around 20 training mines delivered.

 Design

 Stonefish mines generally have two suspension lugs in order to facilitate handling operations e.g. winching.
 They can be deployed by fixed-wing aircraft, helicopters, surface vessels and submarines.
 It is a cylindrically shaped, modular weapon, comprising three separate sections which are joined together to form one unit: